adhithin/P5Candyyyy/README.md

 #### Reviews and Ratings:

 Similar to the leaderboard, we set up a table for the reviews and ratings.
-Originally, this was just coombined with the leaderboard, but since values and ideas were seperate, a new table was created <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L44"> here. </a>
+Originally, this was just combined with the leaderboard, but since values and ideas were seperate, a new table was created <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L44"> here. </a>

 ### API